 Don’t use hot water: Hot water will kill yeast, make sure the water you use is under 115 F.

 Use cold water: Fermentation contributes to the development of bread's flavor profile, giving it a richer taste.
-Personally, I opt for cold water as it has the effect of slowing down fermentation, your dough will take longer to rise, but your bread will be more flavorful.
+Personally, I opt for cold water since it effectively slows down fermentation, your dough will take longer to rise, but your bread will be more flavorful.

 Use a sharp blade to score your dough: A dull blade will drag and result in uneven and ragged cuts on the dough's surface.
 Check out my post on How to Score Sourdough Bread for more information.